Make Hoop Earrings: Free Metal Hoop Earring Tutorial and Embellish With Colorful Beads

 Now you have easy-peasy hoops with lots of impact!
 Your ears are going to thank you for adorning them in such darling jewels.

 About the designer: Laurel Nathanson is an artist, metalsmith, and high school shop teacher.
 Her jewelry line, Sugarcoat, combines her roots as a jeweler with her passion for pattern and surface design.
 She lives in a purple house in Oakland, California, with her beloved Bichons, Bonnie and Bailey.
-Learn more about Laurel and see her work on her website and Facebook page.
-These earrings look great with Laurel’s bead rings!
+Learn more about Laurel and see her work on her website, jewelry shop, and Facebook page.
+Laurel is also the creative mind behind these popular tutorials: